rehmanbanday5/rehmanbanday5/README.md

 I am a student that is currently working on Typecript .

-- 📫 How to reach me :
+- 📫 How To Reach Me  :

 Email: rehmanbanday5@gmail.com

 LinkedIn: Abdul Rehman Banday